lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

   identity di-base-type {
     description
-      "Used to extend field length functions";
+      "Used to extend direction indicators";
   }

   identity di-bidirectional {